monkeypants/plays_with_temporal/julee_example/ui/README.md

 # Julee Example UI

-A modern, responsive Single Page Application (SPA) built with Vite, React, TypeScript, and Tailwind CSS to interface with the Julee Example workflow system for Capture, Extract, Assemble, and Publish operations.
+A minimal responsive Single Page Application (SPA) built with Vite, React, TypeScript, and Tailwind CSS to demo the Julee Example workflow system for Capture, Extract, Assemble, and Publish operations.

 ## 🚀 Features